-Join Michael Murphy for an in-depth discussion in this video Creating and applying paragraph styles, part of InDesign Styles in Depth.
+Join Michael Murphy for an in-depth discussion in this video Creating and applying paragraph styles, part of InDesign: Styles.

 Now that we understand the difference between paragraph and character styles and we've set ourselves up a nice style- friendly InDesign workspace we can get started creating new paragraph styles.
 Every time you create a new InDesign document, it automatically includes two paragraph styles.
 One of them you can see here in the Paragraph Styles panel menu is called Basic Paragraph, the other one does not appear here.
 If I switch to the Text tool and look at the Control panel and Paragraph Formatting mode and go to the Paragraph Style menu there, I see No Paragraph Style.